MarlinFirmware/Marlin/README.md

 Additional documentation can be found at the [Marlin Home Page](//marlinfw.org/).
 Please test this firmware and let us know if it misbehaves in any way.
 Volunteers are standing by!

+---
+readme int other languages
+- 🇧🇷 PT-BR

 ## Marlin 2.1 Bugfix Branch

 __Not for production use.
 Use with caution!__